iisys-hof/map-matching-2/data/floating-car-data/README.md

 A. Wöltche, "Open source map matching with Markov decision processes: A new method and a detailed benchmark with existing approaches", Transactions in GIS, vol. 27, no. 7, pp. 1959–1991, Oct.
 2023, doi: 10.1111/tgis.13107

-Map matching dataset to download from: \
+Float Car Data (FCD) map matching dataset to download from: \
 [https://doi.org/10.6084/m9.figshare.19785835](https://doi.org/10.6084/m9.figshare.19785835)

 Place in this directory from the `benchmarks.zip` zip file \